 If you read the history of Hearing aids, you will get to learn that it was first invented in the 17th century.
 A physician suggested blowing trumpets for a patient ear as a cure for hearing loss.
 Humanity has bridged between weak time and digital hearing aid age.
-The action toward modern Hearing aids started with the creation of the telephone, and the first Hearing aids were invented in 1998.
+However, The action toward modern Hearing aids commence with the creation of the telephone, and the first Hearing aids were invented in 1998.
 The Digital Hearing aids were dispersed to the public commercially.
 The first Hearing aids was an external hearing aid.

 1600-1900s: The Trumpet Hearing Aid Age